digipres/awesome-digital-preservation/README.md

 ### Building Corpora

 If the existing corpora aren't cutting it, perhaps you can contribute to the OPF Format Corpus hosted on GitHub.
-There's a [guide here on how to contribute](http://wiki.curatecamp.org/index.php/Collecting_format_ID_test_files) or you can [contact OPF](http://openpreservation.org/about/contact/) for help on how to get involved.
+There's a [guide here on how to contribute](https://web.archive.org/web/20221206180940/https://wiki.curatecamp.org/index.php/Collecting_format_ID_test_files) or you can [contact OPF](http://openpreservation.org/about/contact/) for help on how to get involved.

 ### Sourcing test files from web archives

 Web archives can provide a useful source of files of particular formats.
-For example, [search via the UKWA interface](https://www.webarchive.org.uk/shine/search?page=1&invert=&facet.fields=crawl_year&invert=&invert=&facet.fields=public_suffix&invert=&invert=&invert=&invert=&invert=&query=content_type%3A%22application%2Fmbox%22&totalCount=totalCount&order=asc).
+For example, [search via the UKWA interface](https://www.webarchive.org.uk/shine/search?page=1&invert=&facet.fields=crawl_year&invert=&invert=&facet.fields=public_suffix&invert=&invert=&invert=&invert=&invert=&query=content_type%3A%22application%2Fmbox%22&totalCount=totalCount&order=asc). <!-- markdown-link-check-disable-line --><!-- While UKWA is offline -->

 ## Find More Tools